crramirez/windows-uwp.es-es/windows-apps-src/design/basics/commanding-basics.md

 When designing a command interface, the most important decision is choosing what a user can do.
 To plan the right type of interactions, focus on your app - consider the user experiences you want to enable, and what steps users will need to take.
 Once you decide what you want users to accomplish, then you can provide them the tools to do so.
 -->

-## <a name="choose-the-right-command-elements"></a>Elige los elementos de comandos adecuado
+## <a name="choose-the-right-command-elements"></a>Elija los elementos de un comando correcto

-Uso de los elementos adecuados en una interfaz de comandos puede marcar la diferencia entre una aplicación intuitiva y fácil de usar y una aplicación difícil, confusa.
-Un completo conjunto de elementos de comandos están disponibles en la plataforma Universal de Windows (UWP).
-Esta es una lista de algunos de los elementos de comandos más habituales de UWP.
+Uso de los elementos adecuados en una interfaz de comandos puede marcar la diferencia entre una aplicación, intuitiva y fácil de usar y una aplicación difícil y confusa.
+Un conjunto completo de elementos de comandos están disponibles en la plataforma Universal de Windows (UWP).
+Presentamos una lista de algunos de los elementos más comunes de comando UWP.

 :::row:::
     :::column:::